 – for obvious reasons!

 She has become such a fixture at the theatre, that seat number C5 is never sold!
 The theatre has reserved it permanently for Mary.

 Aside from watching the performances, Mary has also been known to slam doors and flick the lights on and off!

 2. The Pontotoc Hotel

 One morning, residents awoke to the smell of burnt hair drifting up from the basement and upon investigation it was discovered that the manager was burnt to a crisp inside the boiler!
 Was he so drunk he fell in or did someone push him?

 1. Earnestine & Hazel's

 It has also been known to turn on and off randomly and even play when not plugged in.
-However, perhaps the best part of all about this haunted jukebox is that it sees to ‘listen’ to conversations going on around it and then play a song that seems to perfectly sum up the conversation.
+However, perhaps the best part of all about this haunted jukebox, is that it seems to ‘listen’ to conversations going on around it and then play a song that seems to perfectly sum up the conversation.

 Haunted Hotels in Tennessee